-This project favours the social and professional integration of vulnerable young boys and girls aged 14 to 25 who have or have not had a formal education in the regions of Tillabéri and Maradi.
+These projects promote the social and professional integration of vulnerable young people aged between 14 and 25, with or without formal education, in the regions of Tillabéri and Maradi, Agadez and Zinder.

 In order to tackle the challenge of integrating young people in Niger socially and professionally into the labour market, Swisscontact is developing a project specifically adapted to the local context in each of these intervention areas:

-The project is also implementing activities to help young people acquire modern life skills through education, personal development, and development of their entrepreneurial spirit.
+The project will also carry out activities to help young people acquire modern life skills through education, personal development and the development of their entrepreneurial spirit.

-Following these trainings, the project helps young people find their way into a productive professional life by supporting the creation of individual or collective production units, building their business management capacity, and providing financial or material support, in addition to intermediation services between beneficiaries and microfinance institutions and potential donors.
+Following this training, the project helps young people to find their way into productive working life, based on financial or material support through intermediary services between beneficiaries and microfinance institutions and potential donors.

 Swiss Foundation for Technical Cooperation